tonyjameshart/Celiogix/MOBILE_FIRST_STRATEGY.md

 ## 🎯 Conclusion

-The mobile-first strategy for Celiogix creates a **complementary ecosystem** where:
+The mobile-first strategy for CeliacShield creates a **complementary ecosystem** where:

 - **Mobile excels** at quick capture, instant decisions, and context-aware intelligence
 - **Desktop excels** at deep analysis, comprehensive planning, and professional tools